Do you know that high blood pressure is one of the leading causes of complications and death during pregnancy?

 In this article, you’d find helpful tips on hypertension; the types, treatment, and possible complications during pregnancy.

 High blood pressure also is also known as hypertension.

-Hypertension is a sustained rise in blood pressure which occurs as a result of several factors.
+Hypertension is a sustained rise in blood pressure that occurs as a result of several factors.
 Severe or uncontrolled hypertension during pregnancy can cause complications for you and your baby.

-It is also important to note that high blood pressure can be occur before, during or after pregnancy.
+It is also important to note that high blood pressure can occur before, during, or after pregnancy.